 Around 2004, just when a handful of high school kids were turning up with cell phones, a math teacher friend at Lake Forest Academy told me a story about an earnest, struggling student in her class who had at last gotten results on his efforts with a solid score on a test.
 The boy jumped out of his desk and asked her if he could go into the hall to call his mother to tell her the good news.
-"I said no so emphatically," she told me later, "and it wasn't until I'd had time to think about it that I could articulate why to the kid.
+"I said no so reflexively," she told me later, "and it wasn't until I'd had time to think about it that I could articulate why to the kid.
 I caught him before he went home and told him how important I felt it was that he own and absorb his success on his own, maybe with his friends, before he told his parents, that it was part of his maturing, becoming an adult."

 Both of these stories point to the simple but important advantage of school as "not home."
 Good schools attend to this dynamic meticulously, creatively.
 The PreK teacher knows that she is likely the first adult outside her students' families to form an on-going relationship with her students, and that the small group of similar-age peers she oversees is each child's first community membership outside his family.
 Fourth and fifth grade teachers understand the growing emotional content of friendships peculiar to that age and deftly assert themselves when that content inspires manipulation and cruelty and hang at the periphery when the drama is kid-negotiable enough to present them with an opportunity to build autonomy.
-Good college counselors create a process that keeps the high school senior centrally responsible, and fend off the potentially overweening efforts of parents that would tacitly communicate to the child that they did not feel her capable of navigating the process, a dire lesson at this critical transition into independence.
+Good college counselors create a process that keeps the high school senior centrally responsible, and fend off the usurping efforts of parents that would communicate to the child that they did not feel her capable of navigating the process, a dire lesson at this critical transition into independence.